ClosedNon-Profit

 DSDIP · Australia

-This grant supports an employment advisory service for women by providing free advice, advocacy and referral services on work-related issues.
-It includes support for women experiencing family and domestic violence, re-entering the workforce, and those in precarious or low-status employment.
+A Queensland government grant allocated to Basic Rights Queensland to support a not-for-profit community-based employment advisory service for women.
+The service provides free advice, advocacy and referrals on work-related issues, including for women affected by family and domestic violence, re-entering the workforce, or in precarious employment.

 Location